kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

 > New to KubeVault?
 Please start [here](/docs/concepts/README.md).

-# Manage GCP IAM Secrets using the Vault Operator
+# Manage GCP IAM Secrets using the KubeVault operator

-You can easily manage [GCP secret engine](https://www.vaultproject.io/docs/secrets/gcp/index.html) using Vault operator.
+You can easily manage [GCP secret engine](https://www.vaultproject.io/docs/secrets/gcp/index.html) using KubeVault operator.

 You need to be familiar with the following CRDs: